balena-io-modules/anodize/README.md

 * interpreter returns data to harvest
 * harvest output JSON object

+### Example

+For an example of how to use resin-harvest in the browser, take a look at the examples folder.

 ### Schemas

 Schemas should use the [JSON schema][jsonschema] format.